kubernetes/website/docs/tasks/debug-application-cluster/audit.md

 The structure of audit events changes when enabling the `AdvancedAuditing` feature flag.
-This includes some cleanups, such as the `method` reflecting the verb evaluated by the [authorization layer](/docs/admin/authorization/) instead of the HTTP verb ("create" instead of "POST").
+This includes some cleanups, such as the `method` reflecting the verb evaluated by the [authorization layer](/docs/admin/authorization/) instead of the [HTTP verb](docs/admin/authorization/#determine-the-request-verb).
 Also, instead of always generating two events per request, events are recorded with an associated "stage."
 The known stages are:

 - `RequestReceived` - The stage for events generated as soon as the audit handler receives the request.
 - `ResponseStarted` - Once the response headers are sent, but before the response body is sent.
 This stage is only generated for long-running requests (e.g. watch).